Saving vs. Investing - What is Savings

 Make It Easy to Save

-So how can you make sure savings happens?
+So, how can you make sure savings happen?

 We discussed earlier that most people think they are “saving for retirement” when in fact, they are really “investing.”